CtrlK

 Trigger Term Quality

 Excellent coverage of natural terms users would say: 'accessibility', 'a11y', 'semantic HTML', 'ARIA labels', 'focus states', 'keyboard navigation', 'tap targets', 'color contrast'.
-These are all terms a developer would naturally use when seeking accessibility help.
+These are all terms a user would naturally use when seeking accessibility help.

 3 / 3